vsoch/watchme/paper/paper.md

 With WatchMe, a researcher can easily generate a repository (a watcher) that is configured to run one or more tasks at a particular frequency, and automatically commit changes to git.
-If he or she chooses, the repository can be pushed to a version control service like GitHub, and the entire configuration and set of tasks easily reproducible by anyone that uses the client to get the repository.
+If he or she chooses, the repository can be pushed to a version control service like GitHub, and the entire configuration and set of tasks is easily reproducible by anyone that uses the client to get the repository.
 Each watcher uses git not only for version control of configuration files, but as a temporal database from which the results of the task runs can be extracted.
 Every change to a task within a watcher directory is also recorded via